junxit/us-congress-bills-111/bill.md

     - **(J)** in paragraph (15), as so redesignated, by striking the period at the end and inserting a semicolon; and
     - **(K)** by adding at the end the following:
       > - **(16)** establish and implement innovative programs to reduce and prevent illegal drug manufacturing, distribution, and use, including the manufacturing, distribution, and use of methamphetamine;
+      > - **(17)** hire and rehire civilian forensic analysts and laboratory personnel;
-      > - **(17)** establish criminal gang enforcement task forces, consisting of members of Federal, State, and local law enforcement authorities (including Federal, State, and local prosecutors), for the coordinated investigation, disruption, apprehension, and prosecution of criminal gangs and offenders involved in local or multi-jurisdictional gang activities; and
+      > - **(18)** establish criminal gang enforcement task forces, consisting of members of Federal, State, and local law enforcement authorities (including Federal, State, and local prosecutors), for the coordinated investigation, disruption, apprehension, and prosecution of criminal gangs and offenders involved in local or multi-jurisdictional gang activities; and
-      > - **(18)** award enhancing community policing and crime prevention grants that meet emerging law enforcement needs, as warranted.
+      > - **(19)** award enhancing community policing and crime prevention grants that meet emerging law enforcement needs.

   - **(3)** by striking subsection (c);
   - **(4)** by striking subsections (h) and (i);